davidxv15/davidxv15/README.md

 ### Hi there 👋
 ### I'm currently working on: Creating a website for a local business that can assist in scheduling services.
-Strengthening REACT competencies by building projects, Algorithms and Data Structures logic, creating application templates and my own app ideas, and collecting data for a large-scale initiative project.
+Strengthening REACT, TypeScript, and Vite competencies by building projects, Algorithms and Data Structures logic, creating application templates and my own app ideas, and collecting data for a large-scale initiative project.

 Fun Fact: I'm a multi-instrumentalist, music producer, voice actor, and film scorer.